ozkriff/ozkriff.github.io-src/content/2019-09-18--devlog-zemeroth-v0-6/index.md

 Hi, folks!
 I'm happy to announce **Zemeroth v0.6**.
-Main features of this release are: renown and fighter upgrades, possessions, status effect icons, and sprite frames and flips.
+Main features of this release are: renown and fighter upgrades, possessions, sprite frames and flips, and status effect icons.

 ![Title image showing new fighter types, icons, explosions, etc](title-screenshot.png)